Nicomen Indian Band

-Nicomen First Nation (Nq’áwmn) is a Nlaka'pamux First Nations government located near Lytton, British Columbia.
-It is a member of the Fraser Canyon Indian Administration as well as of the Scw’exmx Tribal Council, which are two of three tribal councils of the Nlaka'pamux people.
-The third is the Nlaka'pamux Nation Tribal Council.
+Nicomen First Nation (Nqʼáwmn) is a Nlakaʼpamux First Nations government located near Lytton, British Columbia.
+It is a member of the Fraser Canyon Indian Administration as well as of the Scwʼexmx Tribal Council, which are two of three tribal councils of the Nlaka'pamux people.
+The third is the Nlakaʼpamux Nation Tribal Council.

 The Nicomen First Nation reserve community and offices are located near Lytton in the lower Thompson Canyon.

 History

 The Nicomen First Nation is located near the confluence of the Thompson and Nicoamen Rivers.
 It was in this area that the first major gold finds of what would become the Fraser Canyon Gold Rush were found, and the first quarrels between First Nations miners and American miners began, which would culminate in the Fraser Canyon War of the fall of 1858.

 Demographics

 The total population of the citizens of the Band, as of 2001 was 89.

 Indian Reserves

 Nicomen Indian Band has jurisdiction over the following reserves: